 - lubiprostone (Amitiza) for constipation-predominant IBS in females

-- rifaximin, an antibiotic that can help reduce diarrhea in people with IBS
+- rifaximin (Xifaxan), an antibiotic that can help reduce diarrhea in people with IBS

-These are usually the last line of treatment when other lifestyle or therapeutic interventions have failed, and symptoms remain severe.
+These are typically the last line of treatment when other lifestyle or therapeutic interventions have not helped, and symptoms remain severe.

-Diagnosis involves ruling out conditions that produce symptoms similar to IBS and following a procedure to categorize the symptoms.
+As part of the diagnosis, a doctor will aim to rule out conditions that produce symptoms similar to IBS.
+They will also follow a procedure to categorize the symptoms.

-- IBS with constipation (IBS-C): A person experiences stomach pain, discomfort, bloating, infrequent or delayed bowel movements, or hard or lumpy stools.
+- IBS-C: A person experiences stomach pain, discomfort, bloating, infrequent or delayed bowel movements, or hard or lumpy stools.

-- IBS with diarrhea (IBS-D): There is stomach pain, discomfort, an urgent need to go to the toilet, very frequent bowel movements, or watery or loose stools.
+- IBS-D: There is stomach pain, discomfort, an urgent need to go to the toilet, frequent bowel movements, or watery or loose stools.

-- IBS with alternating stool pattern (IBS-A): A person experiences both constipation and diarrhea.
+- IBS-A or IBS-M: A person experiences both constipation and diarrhea.

 Many people experience different types of IBS over time.
-The doctor can often diagnose IBS by asking about symptoms, for example:
+A doctor can often diagnose IBS by asking about symptoms, for example: